scc-uconn/NESS19/announcement/announcement-apr10.md

 Students are encouraged to submit posters to the student poster competition (with a sponsor to be named).
 Abstracts need to be submitted by Monday, April 22, 2019.

 ## Stat-a-thon
 Students are encouraged to compete in the Stat-a-thon, our exclusive brand name for an event similar to a hackathon but with more focus on statistics.
-Two data challenge have been released (http://statathon.stat.uconn.edu).
+Two data challenges have been released (http://statathon.stat.uconn.edu).
 Individuals looking to be assigned to a team should register before March 25; teams or individual participants should register before April 15.
 The submission deadline is April 26.

 # Important Dates
-~~Monday, March 18, 2019: invited session proposal closes~~ ~~Monday, April 1, 2019: student paper submission closes~~ Monday, April 22, 2019: abstract submission closes Friday, April 26, 2019: Stat-a-thon data challenge submission closes Monday, May 6, 2019: online registration closes
+~~Monday, March 18, 2019: invited session proposal closes~~ ~~Monday, April 1, 2019: student paper submission closes~~ Monday, April 15: Stat-a-thon team registration closes Monday, April 22, 2019: abstract submission closes Friday, April 26, 2019: Stat-a-thon data challenge submission closes Monday, May 6, 2019: online registration closes